rochiecuevas/VBA-Stocks/README.md

 For this dataset, VBA scripts were written and executed to determine, for each year, the following: total volume per stock, yearly change, and percent change.
 The stock with the highest total stock volume, the stock with the greatest percent decrease, and the stock with the greatest percent increase were also indicated.

 ### Total stock volume per ticker
-To get the total stock volume (vol) per ticker, subtotals were calculated using the SumIf function in VBA.
+To get the total stock volume (vol, Column M) per ticker, subtotals were calculated using the SumIf function in VBA.
 In this case, Column A contains the tickers and Column G contains the stock volume for each trading day of each ticker.
 A new list, containing each unique ticker and its volume subtotal, was put in Columns J–M.

         For i = 2 To LastRow
         ticker = Cells(i, 1).Value